-Along with digital trading platforms such as Freetrade and Robinhood, eToro now offers a free investing account.
-This means users can buy and sell a range of global stocks with no commission.
+Along with other digital trading platforms such as Freetrade and Robinhood, eToro now offers a free investing account.
+This means users in Ireland can buy and sell a range of global stocks with no commission.

 eToro trading platform

-eToro’s free stock account lets you buy and sell a huge range of different types of financial product, including stocks, shares and cryptocurrencies.
+eToro’s free stock account lets you buy and sell a huge range of financial products, including stocks, shares and cryptocurrencies.
 It has shares from the world’s biggest exchanges and charges nothing in commission.
 It’s free to create an account, and there’s no limit on how much you can trade.

 - Virtual portfolio.
 This is its demo account which lets you trade up to the value of $100,000 to practise without using real money.

 - Research.
-This gives you insight into the markets and information from expert investors and leading analysts.
+This gives you insight into the markets from expert investors and analysts.

 - One click trading.
-This feature lets you open a position with one-click – great if you tend to repeat your trading habits.
+This feature lets you open a position with one-click, which is great if you tend to repeat your trades.

 - Stop loss and take profit.
-This feature allows you to set price points for opening and closing positions to help you protect your investments.
+This feature allows you to set price points for opening and closing positions which helps you protect your investments.

 - Professional charting.
 These let you compare charts or timeframes within charts.